keithgroup/mbGDML/docs/source/contributing.rst

 Now you can make your changes locally.

+6. Add or change any tests in ``tests/`` if fixing a bug, adding a feature, or anything else that changes source code.
+We use `pytest <https://docs.pytest.org/>`__ and store any necessary files in ``tests/data/``.
+Try to reuse any data already present.
+If additional data is required, keep the file size as small as possible.

-5. When you're done making changes, check that your changes pass the tests.
+7. When you're done making changes, check that your changes pass the tests.

 .. code-block:: bash